wmwassmann/homework-notes-09/README.md

 If you would like to contribute to this project, you can either clone the project, fork the project, or email me a wmwassmann@hotmail.com for permissions.

+# Future

+- Working on getting an edit button working.
+I'm pretty close to figuring it out for pure javascript and jQuery.
+I could probably do it with React using setItem, event.target.value and the like, but I want to keep it in the spirit of the homework.
+We used a simple input editor that stored the name value to localStorage in RPG Adventurer's Academy

 # Questions
 Ask questions through github.